 Council’s health officers undertake regular inspections of premises involved in skin penetration.
 The Public Health Act, 2010 defines a skin penetration procedure as:

-- Any other procedure prescribed by the regulation.
+- Any other treatment that is prescribed by the regulation as skin penetration

 Procedure (whether medical or not) that involves skin penetration also includes body piercing, waxing, electrolysis, semi-permanent makeup and any beauty treatment which involves the deliberate penetration or removal of the skin.
 This does not include procedures performed in the practice of a registered medical practitioner.

 This definition does not include hairdressers or barbers as their practices do not involve the deliberate penetration of the skin.
 They are required to follow infection control procedures when skin is accidentally cut or penetrated and to prevent the spread of skin infections such as tinea, herpes, staphylococcal, streptococcal and pseudomonal infections.

 If skin penetration procedures are not undertaken correctly they have the potential to transmit bacterial and fungal infections, as well as viral infections such as HIV, Hepatitis B and C. Infection control procedures must be implemented to protect the health of the client and the operator.

 The occupier of premises where skin penetration procedures or hairdressing are carried out must notify Council before opening for business by submitting this form.

 Skin penetration premises, as well as beauty and hairdressers, are inspected twice year to ensure they comply with infection control requirements and basic health and hygiene.

 These websites may provide useful information including legislation and fact sheets: